tensorflow/docs/site/en/install/source_windows.md

 </pre>
 </section>

-### Configuration options

-For [GPU support](./gpu.md), specify the versions of CUDA and cuDNN.
-If your system has multiple versions of CUDA or cuDNN installed, explicitly set the version instead of relying on the default. `./configure.py` creates symbolic links to your system's CUDA libraries—so if you update your CUDA library paths, this configuration step must be run again before building.

-Warning: TF-TRT Windows support is provided experimentally.
-No guarantee is made regarding functionality or engineering support.
-Use at your own risk.

 ## Build and install the pip package

 The pip package gets built in two steps.
 A `bazel build` commands creates a